-The online documentation is compatible with most contemporary web browsers.
-The following are suitable.
+The online documentation is compatible with most contemporary web browsers (those listed below are suitable).
 However, be aware that browsers can change over time as to what they allow access to, in terms of local/remote drives and/or websites, so browser settings may need to be checked.
 If a particular browser prevents access, please try another browser:

 - Internet Explorer

-- Mozilla Firefox
+- · Mozilla Firefox

 - Safari

-- · Google Chrome
+- Google Chrome